-In this section we also derived the Dirac brackets in the new variables $Q,T,P,P_T$.
-These brackets are not canonically related with those in the old variables.
-This is a direct consequence of the fact that the transformation (\ref{CTEPhaseS}) is canonical in the extended phase space and not in the reduced phase space.
-Additionally, we obtained the boundary term in the relation (\ref{NewS}) which emerges as a quantum phase in the Feynman propagator in the last Section.
+We also derived the Dirac brackets in the variables $Q,T,P,P_T$.
+These brackets are not canonically related to those in the old variables.
+This is a direct consequence of the fact that the transformation (\ref{CTEPhaseS}) is canonical in the extended phase space and not in their reduced phase space version.
+The central relevance of this result appears in the quantum description.
+Additionally, we obtained the boundary term in the relation (\ref{NewS}), which will emerge as a quantum phase in the Feynman propagator in the last section.

-Using the previous results we calculated the Feynman propagator for the time-dependent Hamiltonian $H$.
+Using these results, we calculated the Feynman propagator for the time-dependent Hamiltonian $H$.
 We first enlarged the quantum space by considering a measure of the form ${\cal D}\tilde{q}\, {\cal D}\tilde{t}\, {\cal D}p \, {\cal D}p_{\tilde{t}} \, \delta(\tilde{t} - g(\tau)) \, \delta(p_{\tilde{t}} + H)$.
-With this measure the transformation can be implemented as a canonical map in the quantum extended phase space.
-We obtained that the time-scaling modifies the measure but the Dirac deltas within the measure absorbe its contributions as a result of the gauge invariance of the measure.
-In this case, gauge invariance is referred to a time-reparametrization invariant.

-Finally, we obtained that the Feynman propagator (\ref{AmpInfTrans}) can be written in terms of the product of two factors.
-One factor is the usual Feynman propagator in terms of the new degrees of freedom $Q$, $P$ and the Lewis invariant $I$ while the other factor is given by
+With this amplitude, the transformation can be implemented as a canonical map.
+We obtained that the time reparametrization modifies the measure, but the Dirac deltas' presence absorbs its contributions.
+As a result, the measure is a gauge-invariant measure, i.e., a time-reparametrization invariant measure.
+Finally, we obtained that the Feynman propagator (\ref{AmpInfTrans}) is written in terms of the product of two factors.
+One factor is the usual Feynman propagator in terms of the degrees of freedom $Q, P$ and the Lewis invariant.
+The other factor is given by

-where the phase is clearly the boundary term resulting from the canonical transformation in the extended phase space (\ref{NewS}).
-The denominator is also a generalization of the Chetouani's result given in \cite{chetouani1989generalized}.
-We showed in (\ref{GaugeF}) that $F(Q,T)$ does not commute with the constraint $\phi$, therefore this phase is not a gauge invariant quantum phase and a time-reparametrization induces an additional term given by the total time derivative in (\ref{GaugeF}).
-Usually, the quantum phases are gauge invariant phases as a result from their evaluation in closed trajectories.
-In the present case, this is no longer possible because closed time-lines are meaningless physical trajectories.

-As an additional result, let us point out the relation between the quantum canonical description of the systems given by the Hamiltonian $I(Q,P)$ and the Hamiltonian $\tilde{I}(Q,\tilde{P},T)$.
-In the first case, Dirac's method requires that the physical states are those $\Psi(Q,T)$ such that the constraint is strongly satisfied, that is to say,